TBZ-Teaching/terraform_example/README.md

     Change the value of the `default` attribute of `server_port` input variable in `vars.tf` file.

+    **Note:** If multiple methods are used, the variable precedence order is: Command line flags > `.tfvars` file > Environment variables > Defaults.

-* Validate the changes.
+* Plan the deployment.

-  Run command:
+  You can verify what resources will be created by running:

   ```bash
   terraform plan
   ```

-* Deploy the changes.
+* Deploy the Infrastructure.

   Run command: